-The most expensive kilowatt of electricity in the EU could be paid by Croats and Slovenes12.
-January 2020. / SEE Energy News
+The most expensive kilowatt of electricity in the EU could be paid by Croats and Slovenes, SEE Energy News

 In the middle of the decade, Slovenian and Croatian electricity will be the most expensive in Europe due to rising gas, coal prices and CO2 (carbon dioxide) emissions.